johnschimmel/Heroku-ExpressJS-Boilerplate/README.md

 	npm install

+3) A Git repository and Heroku app are required for this Example to work.

+	git init
+	git add .
+	git commit -am "init commit"

+4) Create Heroku app and add database

+	heroku create

+5) Add MongoLabs Starter MongoDB add on to your heroku app

+	heroku addons:add mongolab:starter

+6) Get Heroku MongoLab connection string into .env file

+	heroku config --shell | grep MONGOLAB_URI >> .env

+Your connection string to MongoDB will be in your **.env** file now.

-3) Start server with **foreman start**.
+7) Start server with **foreman start**.

 	foreman start

+Foreman reads your .env file, populates the process.env object for use in your app.

-4) Open web browser to <http://localhost:5000> to view the web app.
+8) Open web browser to <http://localhost:5000> to view the web app.

-5) Stop the web server press Command+C in the Terminal window.
+9) Stop the web server press Command+C in the Terminal window.

 ### Auto restart development server